komcharn018/Thai-news-headlines-analysis-for-Google-extension_Machine-Learning/README.md

 ## Installation
 ### Requriments ###
+Note: if you prefer to use Google Colab you can skip the following steps.
 * #### Use Python version 3.9.13 or newer version ####
 * #### Create a virtual environment (recommend) ####
 1. Open the terminal and change your directory (cd) into the the directory that you want to train the model